 - The Centers for Disease Control and Prevention (CDC) requires all dogs entering the United States to be immunized against rabies.
 Proof of vaccination is required before air travel begins.

-- Live animals must arrive at the designated airport drop-off area at least two to three hours before the scheduled flight departure.
+- Live animals must arrive at the designated airport drop-off area (PDF: 72KB) at least two to three hours before the scheduled flight departure.